 FC,low Centre frequency of the lowest transmitted/received carrier.

-Foffset, RAT Frequency offset from the centre frequency of the highest transmitted/received carrier to the upper RF bandwidth edge, sub-block edge or inter-RF bandwidth edge, or from the centre frequency of the lowest transmitted/received carrier to the lower RF bandwidth edge, sub-block edge or inter-RF bandwidth edge for a specific RAT.
+Foffset, RAT Frequency offset from the centre frequency of the highest transmitted/received carrier to the upper Base Station RF Bandwidth edge, sub-block edge or Inter RF Bandwidth edge, or from the centre frequency of the lowest transmitted/received carrier to the lower Base Station RF Bandwidth edge, sub-block edge or Inter RF Bandwidth edge for a specific RAT.

 FDL_low The lowest frequency of the downlink operating band